WindyYam/UnityGaussianSplatting_WebGPU_Export/readme.md

 - No OIT (weighted blended / dual depth peeling) to keep Web path lean.
 - If you only target high-end native, reintroducing a global GPU sort could still win at extreme (> tens of millions) visible splat counts.
 - Experimenting with BVH (bounding volume hierarchy) trees as an alternative spatial structure — BVH may better suit very sparse splat distributions by improving culling and reducing per-frame sorting work.
+- The visible-node sort used at runtime is an approximation for splat ordering and may need a more robust artifact-free solution.

 ## License
 See `LICENSE.md`.